-The term ‘Cine goers’ was derived from the word Cinema goers.
+The term ‘Cine-goers’ was derived from the word Cinema goers.
+So who are the Cinema-goers?
+Anyone who goes to Cinema?

-As change is the only constant, Cinema, film making, and audience, the ‘cine goers’ have evolved through time.
-And technology has helped it to become enhanced in leaps and bounds.
-Today reality and depiction has such a fine line of distinction that it has become challenging to discern the two.
-But before one can talk about the present times, one must ponder whether television and its popularity affected the number of ‘cine goers’; if yes, how?
+Today reality and depiction have such a fine line of distinction that it has become challenging to discern the two.
+However, it is necessary to consider if television and its popularity have had an impact on the number of ‘cine-goers.’ if yes, how?
 Well in my opinion, yes, it did but not substantially.

 The Rise of OTT Platforms

-The OTT Platforms came up with better content, more comprehensive range and appealing affordability.
-And as if that was not enough, along came the pandemic caused by the covid virus, leading to the closedown of theatres and cinema halls.
-This lead to the surge of these OTT Platforms since and seems its still growing and has a long way to go.
+The OTT Platforms came up with better content, a more comprehensive range and appealing affordability.
+And as if that was not enough, along came the pandemic caused by the Coronavirus, leading to the closedown of theatres and cinema halls.
+This led to the surge of these OTT Platforms and seems it’s still growing and has a long way to go.

-The ‘cine goers’ enjoy that exact experience, the darkness of the hall, the big screen, the silhouettes of the rest of the audience, the smell of the warm popcorn, the same kind of sigh one hears not just of oneself but some other person, the hushed suspense felt by all or the guttural laugh.
-Similar senses shared by more than one.
+The ‘cine goers’ enjoy the exact experience of the darkness of the hall, the big screen, the silhouettes of the rest of the audience, the smell of the warm popcorn, the same kind of sigh one hears not just of oneself but some other person, the hushed suspense felt by all or the guttural laugh.
+Everyone shares a similar sense of adventure there.
 The ‘cine goers’ visit and revisit the Cinema for that experience.

 So one wonders as to the future of the ‘Cinema’ as it used to be.
 Will the ‘cine goers’ prefer to stay home and watch movies?
 And at the same time, what happens to these growing OTT Platforms if the ‘cine-goers ‘opt to venture out.

 Then what happens to the OTT Platforms?
 They flourish, too, not just for the content they provide but an honest intent to entertain and educate.
-And where else could we see drama series like Fleabag, Made in Heaven, or the brilliance of Delhi Crime and documentaries like Social Dilemma or The Chef’s Table or even profound and quirky films like The two popes and The Laundromat respectively.
-I can go on and on, but I believe you got my point.
+And where else could we see drama series like Fleabag, Made in Heaven, or the brilliance of Delhi Crime and documentaries like Social Dilemma or The Chef’s Table or even profound and quirky films like The two popes and The Laundromat respectively?
+The list is clearly never-ending!

 In conclusion, the truth is that, once we sail over this Pandemic and return to a life of ‘New Normal’ where there is a semblance of the normalcy that we were used to, the footfall of ‘cine goers’ is surely going to return with a bang.